 “All men,” the term then used to describe all human beings, “are created equal…endowed by their Creator with certain inalienable rights….”
 Of course, the entire history of the United States is an illustration of the often-violent struggle between this ideal of human equality, with the reality of human (often overtly “Christian”) drives for political hegemony, wealth, and power.
 Women were not given the vote until 1920, against the opposition of Christian (and other) American men.
 However, it was the resistance of united women (and a few men) that enabled that principle of inclusion to achieve victory.

-Religion has been pushed to the sidelines today in public discourse.
-There are many who resist, oppose, and mock any citation of religious values in the public forum.
-In our opinion, the public suppression of any religious values which uphold and stand for the Common Good is a fundamental force against what Jean-Jacques Rousseau called the “social contract.”
-The social coming-unglued of the United States, and other nations, is partly related to an over-reaction against the worst forms of religion by throwing out the socially-cohesive, best elements in religion.
+Christian fundamentalist haters aside–and there are plenty of those–there are many who resist, oppose, and mock any citation of religious values in the public forum.
+In our opinion, the Common Good can benefit from the very best in selected religious values, and give support to what Jean-Jacques Rousseau called the “social contract.”
+The social-ungluing, the moral-ungluing of the United States, and other nations, is partly related to an over-reaction against the worst forms of religion by throwing out the socially-cohesive, best elements in religion.

 Social Darwinism is a problem today, though not many discuss it in the public forum.
 Human beings are considered merely as one species of animal among all others.
 Some are strong, and will overcome weaker persons.
 Some are intellectually brilliant, and capable of manipulating or controlling mentally slower persons with their cunning.
 This idea is not unfamiliar to readers.
 We hear it echoed–without citing Social Darwinism–among many Americans who speak of the “just due of the Producers” and the “self-earned condition of the Non-Producers.”
 Though America has not yet descended to the Nazi regime, Social Darwinism was a foundation stone for the systematic removal, suppression, enslavement, and final destruction of “inferior races.”
 There is a parallel.